pierre-rouleau/pel/doc/pel-manual.rst

   - ``pel-window-valid-for-editing-p`` move point to the identified direction as long as the target window can be used for editing.
-This excludes the minibuffer or any dedicated window.
+This excludes the mini-buffer or any dedicated window.
   - ``pel-window-select`` move to the window specified by a direction argument or to the *other* window (the next one) or create a new window.
     This is also a utility function used by other PEL commands.